 A spinal cord injury damages the spine and causes changes in how it functions, which could be loss of muscle function or issues with paralysis or sensation.
 Some common causes of spinal cord injuries may include falls or motor vehicle accidents.
 If someone damages their spine, they may end up at a hospital trauma facility, at least initially.
 Later, they may end up at a rehabilitation facility.

 If a person’s spinal cord is damaged as a result of the negligence of another, there may be a claim to pursue.
 However, understanding Glastonbury spinal cord injury case can be difficult without an experienced lawyer.
-An attorney could walk an individual through the process of filing a claim for damages and work to ensure that they receive fair compensation.
+A spinal cord injury attorney could walk an individual through the process of filing a claim for damages and work to ensure that they receive fair compensation.

 When it comes to spinal cord injury cases in Glastonbury, it is important to understand what steps to take immediately following an injury.
 The first call that someone should make following an accident is to their doctor or emergency personnel.
 Once this person is stabilized, either they should consult a catastrophic injury attorney.